Game Conditioning

 Testing!
 Testing!

 You may want to take a few minutes and use a startup assessment tool or two to see if you’re ready to give your business what it takes to succeed.
-The Small Business Administration has an excellent one.
+Here’s one from the Business Development Bank of Canada that will provide you with some important insights.

 Twenty Questions